Welcome to our gallery featuring a number of primary bedrooms with four poster or canopy beds.

 We hope you’ll enjoy this fantastic gallery and find some unique inspiration for your own home.

-Rustic double doors provide entrance to this lovely traditional master bedroom with a touch of rustic charm.
-A passthrough fireplace is shared with the master bathroom beyond.
+Rustic double doors provide entrance to this lovely traditional primary bedroom with a touch of rustic charm.
+A passthrough fireplace is shared with the primary bathroom beyond.
 A half-canopy rises above the headboard, adding further elegance with thick cream drapes.

 Source: Zillow DigsTM